 The Big Muddy Film Festival, based at Southern Illinois University Carbondale has become one of the best-respected, wholly independent, community-focused film festivals.
 In its 40th year, Big Muddy is one of the oldest student-organized film festivals in the United States.

 Awards & Prizes

 The Festival provides cash awards to the best works in competition in the categories of experimental, documentary, narrative, and animation.
 The program is juried by three artists or critics of national and international recognition.
-Past Jurors have included Barbara Hammer, Naomi Uman, Jim Jarmusch, Kerry Laitala, James Benning, Tomonari Nishikawa, and Anna Margarita Albelo.
+Past Jurors have included Barbara Hammer, Naomi Uman, Jim Jarmusch, Kerry Laitala, James Benning, Tomonari Nishikawa, Anna Margarita Albelo and Alrick Brown.

-A panel of local activists awards The John Michaels Memorial Film Award, which honors films that address themes of peace, justice, community action, human rights, and environmental conservation.
+A panel of local activists awards The John Michaels Memorial Film Award, which honors films as activism that address themes of peace, justice, community action, human rights, and environmental conservation.

 As always, votes from the audience determine the Audience Choice Award.